-All candidates for a degree in liberal arts and sciences must complete the graduation requirements listed in the section of this catalog on "Graduation Requirements."
-No more than 50 units in psychology courses can apply to the Liberal Arts and Sciences
+All candidates for a degree in liberal arts and sciences must complete the graduation requirements listed in the section of this bulletin on "Graduation Requirements."
+No more than 56 units in psychology courses can apply to the Liberal Arts and Sciences degree.